-- Staff development days focus on district and school goals and objectives, state standards, changing curriculum, changing student population, and specific needs of the student body. - A referral system is in place to help students and families meet their needs.
-Referrals to support the Student Success Team, a 504 plan, or an IEP Team. - Administrator follows the Suspension/Expulsion Procedures outlined in the Education Code Section 48900-48926.
-Suspension of Special Education students are monitored and legal requirements are followed.
-All information of suspension of special education student is sent to the District Office. - Social Emotional Learning Character traits are explicitly taught and celebrated monthly where students are recognized for the following: honesty, cooperation, perseverance, creativity, courage, responsibility, respect, gratitude, kindness, and empathy. - First Aid/CPR training as well as medication administration is offered annually to all staff members. - PBIS team has created a plan for consistent school safety and behavior management.
-We
+~Staff development days focus on district and school goals and objectives, state standards, changing curriculum, changing student population, and specific needs of the student body.

+~A referral system is in place to help students and families meet their needs.
+Referrals to support agencies, such as: SARB, or law enforcement agencies, may be recommended by the Student Success Team, a 504 Plan, or an IEP Team.

+~Administrator follows the Suspension/Expulsion Procedures outlined in the Education Code Section 48900-48926.

+~Suspension of Special Education students is monitored and legal requirements are followed.
+All information of suspension of special education students is sent to the District Office.

+~Following rules of Be SAFE, BE RESPONSIBLE, BE RESPECTFUL

+recognized in the classroom and at assemblies.

+~Staff are trained in Youth Development Institute strategies.

+~PurposeFull People Curriculum purchased to incorporate Tier I Social/Emotional Supports.

+~Monthly Award Assemblies to correlate with the Trait of the Month, ie-Kindness.

+~First Aid/CPR training is offered annually to all staff members.

-- implement STAR expectations: Safety First, Try Your Best, Arrive Ready, and Respect Self and Others.
-Students are recognized quarterly for demonstrating these expectations. - Staff will document student concerns using eduCLIMBER to increase consistency and collaborative approach to school-wide behavior management. - District Psychologist is available to offer emotional and social support, resources, and strategies to staff.
+~Staff will document student concerns using the EduCLIMBER system to increase consistency and a collaborative approach to school-wide behavior management.

+~A school psychologist is on site five days a week to offer emotional, and social support to students and resources and strategies to staff.

+~Access to Wellness Together counselors to help with students who are struggling to make good behavioral and social choices.